SB2318/UltimateHealth/README.md

 ## Project Requirements:

-* Java Installed on your machine. (**Java version:**  17)
+* Java installed on your machine. (**Java version:**  17)
 * Android Studio installed on your machine.

 ###  Install JDK:

 To ensure that your project runs smoothly, make sure you have Java 17 installed on your system.
 You can follow these steps to set up Java 17:

-* Visit the Oracle website or the OpenJDK website to download the Java 17 JDK (Java Development Kit) for your operating system.
+* Visit the [Oracle website](https://www.oracle.com/in/java/) or the OpenJDK website to download the Java 17 JDK (Java Development Kit) for your operating system.
 * Follow the installation instructions provided for your specific operating system.

 ### Installing JDK 17 on macOS:

-* Visit the Oracle JDK download page or the AdoptOpenJDK website.
+* Visit the [Oracle JDK download page](https://www.oracle.com/in/java/technologies/downloads/#java17) or the AdoptOpenJDK website.
 * Download the JDK 17 installer for macOS (e.g., .dmg or .pkg file).
 * Open the downloaded installer and follow the installation instructions.
 * After the installation is complete, you can verify the installation by opening a Terminal window and running the command java -version.
 It should display the installed JDK version.